-Here's how to make perfect poached eggs.
-Follow this simple step-by-step guide, and you'll end up with gorgeous eggs.
-You'll see how long to poach an egg for perfect yolks worthy of any Instagram post.
+Wondering how to make perfect poached eggs?
+Follow this simple step-by-step guide, and you'll end up with gorgeous eggs worthy of any Instagram post.

 How to Make Poached Eggs

 This is the traditional way to make poached eggs on the stovetop.
-For another way to do it, check out how to poach an egg in the microwave.
+For a quicker method, check out how to poach an egg in the microwave.

 1. Use the freshest eggs

 Egg whites turn runny with age, so the fresher the egg, the firmer the whites.
-Buy the freshest eggs at the date on the carton of eggs.
+Make sure to check the date on the carton before you buy.